Stay Informed with Conflicts of Interest and Export Control Updates

 2025 October

-The National Science Foundation (NSF), the National Institutes of Health (NIH), the US Department of Energy (DOE), and the US Department of Agriculture (USDA) require PIs and senior/key personnel to certify at the time of proposal that they have completed Research Security Training in the previous 12 months and to re-certify annually for the duration of the award.
+Certifications: The National Science Foundation (NSF), the US Department of Energy (DOE), and the US Department of Agriculture (USDA) require PIs and senior/key personnel to certify at the time of proposal that they have completed research security training in the previous 12 months and to re-certify annually for the duration of the award.
+The National Institutes of Health (NIH) will be re-releasing their requirements for certification soon.

 2025 September